 This is an important question because life expectancies are rising.
 Longer life expectancies mean longer retirements.
-A 65-year-old American male in good health has a 50 percent chance of living to 85 and a 25 percent chance of living to 92.
-A 65-year-old female has a 50 percent chance that she will live to 88 and a 25 percent chance of living to 94.
+According to the Social Security Administration, a 65-year-old American male in good health has a 50 percent chance of living to 84 and a 65-year-old female has a 50 percent chance that she will live to 86.
 Based on these findings, you’ll need a reliable income for a longer period of time than previous generations—for almost as many years as you spent working.
 A successful retirement income plan can help you feel confident that your assets will last through your extended lifetime.

 It takes some smart planning to make sure you use your savings in the most efficient way possible, while still ensuring that you’ll have enough income to last a lifetime.
-A SunTrust Investment Services advisor can help you take a comprehensive look at all sources of retirement income, such as your savings, investments, employer-sponsored 401(k) plans, Social Security, pension, annuities and insurance.
-Then your retirement advisor can help you devise a tax-efficient strategy for converting these savings into retirement income.
+A SunTrust Investment Services, Inc. advisor can help you take a comprehensive look at all sources of retirement income, such as your savings, investments, employer-sponsored 401(k) plans, Social Security, pension, annuities and insurance.
+Then your SunTrust advisor can help you devise a tax-efficient strategy for converting these savings into retirement income.

 You can begin withdrawing income from your qualified retirement accounts after age 59½ without penalty, through periodic distributions, lump-sum distributions or required minimum distributions.

 Periodic distributions: The rate at which you withdraw income from your qualified assets is a key to determining how long your savings will last.
 Factors that affect your distribution rate include your age, health, spending habits, lifestyle, gifting goals and the potential impact of inflation.
 As a reference point, most retirees typically liquidate no more than five percent of their principal each year.